dev-ucbbd/aisabik-core/README.md

 # Mycroft

-Mycroft is a hackable open source voice assistant.
+A.I.SABIK is a hackable open source voice assistant.

 ## Table of Contents